Visan1/portfolio/README.md

 - Reduced tasks from 1.5 hours to 20 minutes through data driven decision making, resulting in an improvement in efficiency over 75% and saving over $10,000 in weekly costs
 - Advanced to Team Lead technician within one year, supervised 6 machine production lines daily and trained over 50 new and existing employees on new safety protocols and policies
 - Collected, cleaned, analyzed, and visualized data using Microsoft Excel to create reports for internal teams and update specifications for food products
-- Verified analytical results to approve production of $1 million in-process and finished products per month
+- Verified analytical results to approve production of $1 million in-process and finished dressings, sauces per month
 - Worked with R&D and Sales department on trialing new product formulations to approve for final production